Canadian-Chinese producer Melanie Ansley discusses how in China – the unexpected can be a blessing in disguise.

 Any links mentioned in the Podcast can be found in the show notes.
 At https://chinahollywoodgreenlight.com/podcasts-2/ and look for episode #10.
 Any links mentioned in the podcast can be found in the show notes as well as a full transcript at chinahollywoodgreenlight.com / podcast and look for this episode which is # 10.

 Before I introduce today’s guest, I’d like to start out with a motivational quote, to encourage our listeners to continue on their path to achieving their own green light.
 And today’s quote comes from Mahatma Gandhi who said “Live as if you were to die tomorrow.
 Learn as if you were to live forever.”

 Today’s guest is Melanie Ansley who is a producer at Peking Pictures as well as is the Executive Director of the China Hollywood Society.
 Here is that interview.

 Caryn McCann: I’d like to introduce today’s guest.
 Today’s guest is Melanie Ansley.
 She is half Chinese and half Canadian.
-Melanie grew up in Shanghai, Hong Kong, Taipei and Beijing.
-She started her producing career in TV documentaries about China – working for networks such as CCTV, NBC, HBO and the Discovery Channel before producing her own China program’s licensed to networks such as NHK in Japan and the Biography Channel.
+Melanie grew up in Shanghai, Hong Kong, Taipei, and Beijing.
+She started her producing career in TV documentaries about China – working for networks such as CCTV, NBC, HBO, and the Discovery Channel before producing her own China program’s licenses to networks such as NHK in Japan and the Biography Channel.